projectatomic/atomic-site/source/blog/2018-02-27-buildah-builds-itself.html.md

 There you have it, Buildah building and testing itself.
 Granted I’m not too worried if Buildah doesn’t follow the "Three Laws of Robotics" at this point, but this technique is really powerful.
 This test runs on each and every pull request to Buildah.
 If the RPM can’t be built, installed and minimal operations completed, the tests won’t run and the code won’t get committed.

 For more information on Buildah check it out on [GitHub](https://github.com/projectatomic/buildah) - also checkout the [rpm.bats](https://github.com/projectatomic/buildah/blob/master/tests/rpm.bats) file there which is where code examples in this blog came from.
-If you’re interested, we’d love to have you become a contributor on the product.
+If you’re interested, we’d love to have you become a contributor on the project.

 **Buildah == Simplicity**